erizov/Professor/semester_1/lecture_04_searching/linear_search/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Linear Search to solve a production problem
+10. Design a system that uses Linear Search to tackle a production problem
 11. Create unit tests with 100% code coverage for Linear Search
 12. Write a technical blog post explaining Linear Search to beginners